 With two sows per family, this doubles to RMB14,400.

 Expenses include vaccinations, quality feed, the occasional vet visit, and breeding costs for the sows.
-In total, it is expected that a family will profit by RMB10,000 per year (US$1,500).
+In total, it is expected that a single mom and her children will profit by RMB10,000 per year (US$1,500).

 WHY DO THIS PROJECT?
 It provides immediate and long-term benefits:

-- A family will move above the poverty line with this extra income;
+- A single mom will move above the poverty line with this extra income;

 - Increased family disposable income means children are more likely to consume more nutritious food, and stay in school longer.

-- A family can look to expand their pig business into the future.
-They have the start they need;
+- A single mom can look to expand her pig business into the future.
+She has the start she needs;

 The pig business can be maintained by women who can now 1) remain in the village with their children instead of having to go work in the city 2) increase their status as income providers.

 Sonamtso is 44 years old.
 She looks much older due to a challenging life.
 “I lost my husband when I was 33 and I have been taking care of two little daughters since then.
 Because of heavy pressure and work load I became very sick few years ago, thus, I had to force my elder daughter to stop going to school and take care of her sister.
 I feel really sorry for her but I had no choice and we need her back home.
 Her little sister is in first grade at the local middle school and her performance at school is really good, and I hope we can afford to send her to college one day, ” said Sonamtso when a Shamtse representative visited her.

 Pictures: Sonamtso farming her land with the help of a neighbor.
 Visiting them is Roudin from Shamtse Charity.
 Sonamtso’s house (outside and inside).